nitaytech/2026/_posts/2026-04-27-nlp-for-human-sciences.md

 ### Extracting Applicable Insights from Corpora

-Finally, NLP can fulfill one of its original purposes: extracting insights from large corpora, in this case, scientific texts addressing human-centric sciences.
+Finally, NLP can fulfill one of its original purposes: extracting insights from large corpora, in this case, scientific texts addressing human sciences.
 For example, <d-cite key="Zhou2019AutomaticEA"></d-cite> used NLP to analyze hundreds of clinical notes from healthy individuals and Alzheimer’s patients, seeking to extract risk factors from a predefined, expert-curated list.
 They then examined their correlations with patients’ diagnoses.

 Their analysis confirmed the prevalence of well-known risk factors, such as tobacco use and malnutrition, in over 50% of Alzheimer’s cases.
 However, it also called into question certain popular medical hypotheses.
 Despite extensive research linking cardiovascular risk factors, such as high-fat and high-calorie diets, to Alzheimer’s disease (1), <d-cite key="Zhou2019AutomaticEA"></d-cite> found these factors mentioned in only about 1% of the clinical records analyzed.
 Instead, they observed significant associations with nutrient deficiencies, documented in over 25% of cases.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-nlp4science/knowledge-extraction.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/2026-04-27-nlp-for-human-sciences/knowledge-extraction.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">